 WT-2.6: Void.

-WT-2.7: AI capability, such as media rendering based on user intent.
+WT-2.7: Void.

 NOTE 1: Work on WT-2 will start when the related service requirements from SA WG1 will reach appropriate level of maturity.

 NOTE 2: All the sub work tasks under WT-2 are subject to final consolidated requirements agreed by SA1 and will be updated, if required, based on service requirements specified by SA1.